January 2018 Update

-Container demand is strong in all regions.
+Container demand is strong in all regions, led by online consumer product sales.
 Prices of inputs to recycled linerboard are being impacted by restrictions in China on imported secondary fiber for containers.
 This has diminished exports and caused prices for secondary fiber to decline in Europe and North America but to climb sharply in China on the resultant shortages.
 We expect new import licenses in January 2018 to cause a surge in buying interest in China and this will cause old corrugated container (OCC) to increase in price in North America and Europe.
 That could well result in a price increase for containerboard in early Q1 2018.

 There is a wide gap in virgin versus recycled containerboard and this is limiting price increase options at present.